dword4/nhlapi/README.md

 `GET https://statsapi.web.nhl.com/api/v1/teams/ID` Returns the same information as above just for a single team instead of the entire league.
 #### Modifiers
 `?expand=team.roster` Shows roster of active players for the specified team

+`?expand=person.names` Same as above, but gives less info.

 `?expand=team.schedule.next` Returns details of the upcoming game for a team

 `?expand=team.schedule.previous` Same as above but for the last game played

+`?expand=team.stats` Returns the teams stats for the season

 `?expand=team.roster&season=20142015` Adding the season identifier shows the roster for that season

+`?teamId=4,5,29` Can string team id together to get multiple teams

+`?stats=statsSingleSeasonPlayoffs` Speciy which stats to get.
+Not fully sure all of the values

 ```{
   "copyright" : "NHL and the NHL Shield are registered trademarks of the National Hockey League.
 NHL and NHL team marks are the property of the NHL and its teams. © NHL 2018.
 All Rights Reserved.",
   "teams" : [ {